-‘Sir, may I go to toilet?
+‘Sir, may I go to the toilet?
 Sir, may I go to drink water?
 Sir, my head is aching.
 I am not feeling well; can I go outside for a bit?’
-These are the excuses which normally students give you when they unable to concentrate on the lesson or, to be specific, get bored.
-There are multiple reasons why children get bored in school, such as not being sufficiently challenged or simply not feeling motivated by the subject matter being discussed in the classroom.
-While asking reasons from parents about their children’s boredom in the classroom, some responded that the content is way too easy for their children; therefore, they get bored.
-Others believe that teacher might not be presented the material in a way that student would get engaged.
-Both reasons are, no doubt, possible but these are not the only reasons.
+These are the excuses that typically students give you when they are unable to concentrate on the lesson or, to be specific, get bored.
+There are multiple reasons children get bored in school, such as not being sufficiently challenged or simply not feeling motivated by the subject matter being discussed in the classroom.
+While asking parents about their children’s boredom in the school, some responded that the content is way too easy for their children; therefore, they get bored.
+Others believe that the teacher might not present the material so that students would get engaged.
+Both reasons are possible, but these are not the only reasons.

 Following are some of the possible reasons which might be responsible for children’s boredom in the classroom

 Children are not Adequately Challenged

-It is possible that some students may predict teachers planned activities and completing the task way ahead of the other students, that makes them bored during the rest of the session.
-I heard the majority of teachers call these students ‘over smart’ or ‘overconfident’.
-However, I believe its not the students’ fault that they are smart and sharp minded.
-It is essential for a teacher to understand what these students are trying to tell you with this attitude that, they are not sufficiently been challenged in the class activities.
-It does not mean that under-challenged students are less smart.
-It says that they are capable of competing with other kids, but these children don’t always present the way other kids perform in the class.
-Many under-challenged students are chaotic in their work, don’t study much, still get good grades because they focus on the completion of their paper instead of making things tidier.
+Some students may predict teachers planned activities and complete the task way ahead of the other students, making them bored during the rest of the session.
+I heard most teachers call these students’ over smart’ or ‘overconfident’.
+However, I believe it’s not the students’ fault that they are intelligent and sharp-minded.
+A teacher needs to understand what these students are trying to tell you that they are not sufficiently challenged in the class activities.
+It does not mean that under-challenged students are less competent.
+It says that they can compete with other kids, but these children don’t always present the way other kids perform in the class.
+Many under-challenged students are chaotic in their work, don’t study much, still get good grades because they focus on completing their paper instead of making things tidier.